 It was obvious when the businessman kept glancing at the door, that he was trying to decide if he should just get the hell off the tram at the next stop and leave his embarrassment behind.
 He stuck it out till Flinders Street and then bolted with his head down.

 There is a code of ethics on public transport that is enforced by the dirty look.
 Even more effective are the commuters who can pull off a withering look.
 This is usually reserved for passengers who hog more than one seat, or those who use their mobiles on speaker phone – while having a domestic argument with their partner.

-One gentleman kept it up for thirty minutes and we were spared nothing.
+One gentleman kept it up for forty minutes and we were spared nothing.
 Neither dirty looks nor withering looks – skilfully delivered by battle-hardened veteran passengers – managed to penetrate his egocentricity.

-The older trams don’t have recorded messaging or moving signage announcing stops.
-So adding to the chaos is the tram driver’s voice which usually kicks in about Flinders Street.
+The older trams don’t have recorded messaging or any changing signage announcing stops.
+So adding to the chaos can be the tram driver’s voice, which usually kicks in about Flinders Street.
 My favourite tram driver speaks very slowly, articulating every vowel.
 Presumably he does so as not to confuse the International tourists onboard.
-This results in his amplified voice resembling an out of whack robot from a B-grade science fiction film – ‘Fl-in-ders-St-r-ee-t … Col-lins-St-ree-t … Bo-uke-St-r-ee-t.’
+His amplified voice resembles an out of whack robot from a B-grade film – ‘Fl-in-ders-St-r-ee-t … Col-lins-St-ree-t … Bo-uke-St-r-ee-t.’

-Most folk have their noses buried in a mobile device of some sort of mobile device, so the strange disembodied voice doesn’t register with them.
-But sometimes when I glance up from my newspaper, a commuter catches my eye and we end up grinning conspiratorially at each other.
+Most folk have their noses buried in a mobile device of some sort, so the strange disembodied voice doesn’t register with them.
+But sometimes when I glance up from my newspaper, a commuter catches my eye and we grin conspiratorially.

-Photograph above: Melbourne bayside cafe in autumn by Lesley Truffle.
+Photograph above: Melbourne in autumn by Lesley Truffle.